grannycart/musicforemma/MusicForEmma.md

 even when the original song was *terrible*.
 My guess is his trick was using his stripped-down style to make other people's ridiculous and overly fancy songs, simple and sad (...or funny!)
 It didn't hurt that he had the mega-rock-star status thing going for him.
 This song, **A Boy Named Sue** was written by Shel Silverstein.
-(You remember that book *Where the Sidewalk Ends*?---same guy.)
+(You remember that book *Where the Sidewalk Ends*? --- same guy.)
 He played it for the first time in San Quentin prison.
 That part is in the movie.
 The second most important dude in the history of country music is Merle Haggard.
-He was *at* the show Johnny Cash played in San Quentin---because he was in prison there.
+He was *at* the show Johnny Cash played in San Quentin --- because he was in prison there.

 ## Nancy Sinatra